 Nikon D610

-s/n 2037044This is not a review.
-It’s notes about the camera and why I chose it.
 Released in 2013, the D610 was the progression from the D600.
-I read that the D600 had issues of the sensor being soiled by internal lubricants, that was part of the reason for the progression to D610.
+I understand that the D600 had issues of the sensor being contaminated by internal lubricants from the shutter.
+Nikon addressed this with offers for owners to send their D600 in for a free shutter replacement.
+This was part of the reason for the progression to D610 and why I did not choose the D600.

 I really like this camera.
 It’s just what I need, not much more.

 The live view screen is fixed, I rarely tilt it on the D780.
+The lack of a detached screen is not an issue for me.
+I use the viewfinder almost all of the time on D780.

 For file transfer, the D610 does not utilize SnapBridge, Bluetooth or WiFi.
-There is an adapter, the Nikon WU-1b that plugs into a micro port that wirelessly sends the image files through the Nikon Wireless Mobile Utility App to your phone or (Apple) tablet.
+There is an adapter.
+The Nikon WU-1b plugs into a micro port that can wirelessly send the image files through the Nikon Wireless Mobile Utility App to your phone or tablet.
+I use an Apple SD card dongle to import the images straight from the SD card out of the camera.
+I use an iPad and iPhone to make my blog.
+The SD card reader that plugs into the USB-C port on my iPad is simple, super quick and easy.

 I bought the camera through an auction site, sourced in North America with less than 10,000 pictures taken.
 It literally looks new as the owner used a rubber cover which I promptly took off.
-I’ll be rocking this camera for sure, it feels good in hand.

 I chose two 128gb UHS 1 cards capable of up to 200mb transfer speeds.
 That’s plenty of storage.
 I set up the cards for overflow.
 Card slot #1 fills first.
 If I am at a must secure picture assignment while traveling, I use the back-up mode where both cards record the same images.